What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 What kind of clothes should you bring to Iceland in summer?

-No matter when you visit Iceland, it’s essential to pack a waterproof outer layer, waterproof shoes, a few sweaters, gloves, a fleece hat, and a buff or scarf.
+No matter when you visit Iceland, it’s essential to pack a waterproof outer layer, waterproof shoes, a few sweaters, gloves, a warm hat, and a buff or scarf.
 In summer, rain pants and a rain jacket should be sufficient, so you can leave the insulated winter jacket and winter pants behind.

 Make sure all your clothes are made of breathable, quick-drying materials.
-Opt for hiking, sports, or outdoor gear—cotton isn’t ideal for Iceland’s unpredictable weather.
+Opt for hiking, sports, or outdoor gear — cotton isn’t ideal for Iceland’s unpredictable weather.
 Merino wool base layers are perfect.

 Do you need a waterproof jacket for Iceland?

 A reliable waterproof jacket is essential when packing for Iceland in any season.
-Water-resistant or softshell jackets won’t cut it in Icelandic weather—when it rains (and it will rain), you’ll be soaked through in minutes.
+Water-resistant or softshell jackets won’t cut it in Icelandic weather — when it rains (and it will rain), you’ll be soaked through in minutes.

 What kind of shoes should you wear in Iceland in summer?